 Mortgage freedom - Many people will pay off their mortgage in advance of retirement.
 This means they have more to save in the final years of work and significantly lower expenses in retirement.

 Find your ideal retirement income target

 Everyone is different and your retirement income needs will vary based on your lifestyle, but setting a realistic target may give you the peace of mind to save a little less and spend more on the things you enjoy in retirement.

 Your Lawyers Financial Advisor can help you determine your retirement savings target.
-Book an appointment with your Advisor and request your free copy of Retirement Income for Life – Getting More Without Saving More by Frederick Vettese.
+Connect with a Lawyers Financial advisor and request your free copy of Retirement Income for Life – Getting More Without Saving More by Frederick Vettese.